 Continuing education at Tsinghua University started as “Night School” in the 1950s.
 To date, the University’s continuing education has cultivated millions of talented people.
 The establishment of the School of Continuing Education, approved by the Ministry of Education (then the State Education Commission) in 1985, significantly promoted the continuing education of the University.
 In 2002 the University reformed the management and administration structure of continuing education.
-The Administration Office of Continuing Education (Originally Administration Office of Professional Training) was thus set up to be in charge of continuing and distance education at Tsinghua.
-The School of Continuing Education, shifted from management to offering continuing education and training services, has become the backbone of Tsinghua’s continuing education.
+The Office of Continuing Education (Originally Administration Office of Professional Training) was thus set up to be in charge of continuing and distance education at Tsinghua.
+The School of Continuing Education, shifted from administration to offering continuing education and training services to the public, has become the backbone of Tsinghua’s continuing education.
 The School also holds the UNESCO Chair of Continuing Engineering Education.

-The continuing education is an important part of Tsinghua’s talent-cultivation initiative.
+Continuing education is an important part of Tsinghua’s talent-cultivation initiative.
 With an outstanding faculty team, strong research capacity, and active international exchange and cooperation, the University gives participants unparalleled access to high-quality educational and training resources.
-It offers a broad range of continuing education and professional development programs covering science, engineering, liberty arts, law, medicine, economics, management, art, etc. These programs are in the form of short-term training courses, visiting scholar programs, on-line non-degree postgraduate certificate courses and so on.
+It offers a broad range of continuing education and professional development programs covering science, engineering, liberty arts, law, medicine, economics, management, art, etc. These programs are in the form of short-term training courses, visiting scholar programs, professional certificate programs and so on.
 They are delivered either in the classroom with great flexibility or through the internet advanced by modern technology, or with the combination of both.